 The four layouts are all 38 feet, 3 inches long, with three slide-outs in varying spots.
 However, each floor plan includes a full bath, while the larger models include an extra guest bath.
 There’s also a fully equipped kitchen, stackable washer and dryer, and dinette.

-The larger 38N floor plan also includes space for bunk beds, a sofa bed, and a second full bathroom.
+The larger 38N floor plan also includes space for easy accessible bunk beds, a sofa bed, and a second full bathroom.
 With enough sleeping space for up to 6 people, the Navigator is an excellent option for the traveling family.